-The \textit{third} interface type, offered by Iris.ai, is based on a \textit{topic map}, a visualization technique that clusters papers based on thematic similarities.
-The user initiates the search process with a brief description of the user's search intent (typically 300 to 500 words), a title, or an abstract of a paper.
+The \textit{third} interface type, offered by Iris.ai, is based on a \textit{topic map}, a visualisation technique that clusters papers based on thematic similarities.
+The user initiates the search process with a brief description of the user's search intent (typically 300 to 500 words), a title, or the abstract of a paper.
 The system then clusters the papers according to their topics and generates a topic map, such as the ones depicted in Figure \ref{fig:SLR_Pre-Screenning_Visualisation} (c).
 These interactive visualisations enable users to effectively navigate and select papers relevant to their research.
 The user can iteratively repeat the clustering process until they are satisfied that all pertinent papers have been incorporated into the analysis.
 Iris.ai also enables users to further filter the papers according to a variety of facets.

 \textbf{Minimum requirements.} Generally, the accuracy of a classifier improves with an increasing number of annotated papers, but this also increases the time and effort required from researchers.
 Most methods need between 1-15 relevant papers and typically the same number of irrelevant ones.
 This is a relatively low number that should allow researchers to quickly annotate the initial set of seed papers.
-However, the necessary quantity varies a lot among tools.
+However, the necessary quantity varies a lot across tools.
 For instance, ASReview, SWIFT-Active Screener, and SWIFT-Review require just one relevant and one irrelevant paper to begin classification.
 Covidence and Rayyan require two and five papers, respectively.
-Other tools have stricter minimum requirements.
-For example, Colandr requires 10 papers, while SysRev demands 30.
+Other tools require a larger number of papers.
+For example, Colandr needs 10 seed papers, while SysRev requires 30.

 \textbf{Model execution.} Thirteen tools employ a real-time model execution strategy, wherein the training and classification of the model occur immediately after the user selects the relevant and irrelevant paper.
 Conversely, SysRev and SWIFT-Active Screener adopt a delayed-model-execution approach in which the training and classification steps are conducted at predetermined intervals.
 Specifically, SysRev executes these operations overnight, whereas SWIFT-Active Screener updates its model after every thirty papers, maintaining a minimum two-minute interval between the most recent and the currently used model.